justcreatelara/survey/README.md

-json files are saved storage directory thus no need for database config
+json files are saved storage/jsonFiles directory thus no need for database config

-run thr app:
+run the app:

     php artisan serve